Protonk/Article-Feedback/readme.md

 ### feed.ggplot.R

 - Most of these use the full dataset without decimation so they will take a while to render.

+### API.get.R

+- This file does not use the version of rjson from CRAN.
+That should work *ok* but will throw a lot of needless warnings because readLines() doesn't like the formatting of the API responses.
+- It also does not work with RJSONIO (which has functions of the same name) because RJSONIO mangles special characters.